 In between Trinity and Vanderbilt, Seamus spent several years managing, launching, and closing down locations for a prolific coffee chain throughout the Greater Philadelphia area, all while writing and performing music.

 Prior to forming Music City Law in 2019 with David Goldman, Seamus spent six years working for a civil litigation firm in Nashville where he gained extensive experience, taking leadership roles early on in his legal career in all facets of a broad variety of cases.

-Seamus lives on Music Row with his rambunctious dog, Cully, and when he’s not at the office can be found at the dog park, a live music venue, binge-watching the latest prestige tv show, or enjoying the ever-blossoming Nashville restaurant scene.
+Seamus actually lives in Berry Hill with his rambunctious dog Cully, and when he’s not at the office can be found at the dog park, a concert, binge-watching the latest prestige tv show, or scouring used record bins for treasure.